A hybrid framework for estimating nonlinear functions of quantum states: Application in quantum error mitigation

-like the measurement of moments $P_3$ and $P_4$ in Sec.~\ref{sec:Alternative}, here we give alternative estimators of $o_3$ and $o_4$ with the post-processing strategy in Ref.~\cite{Elben2019toolbox}.
-In main text we assume that the observable $O$ is also unitary, and here we relax this restriction and show two methods for a general Hermitian $O$.
+Similar to the measurement of moments $P_3$ and $P_4$ in Sec.~\ref{sec:Alternative}, here we give alternative estimators of $o_3$ and $o_4$ with the post-processing strategy in Ref.~\cite{Elben2019toolbox}.
+The central idea is to effctively make RMs on $\rho O\rho$.